Monday, 19 May

 Beyond the Surface: Challenges and Opportunities in Brazil’s Color Gemstone Sector

-Moderator: Marcelo Ribeiro.
+Moderator: Carla Christina Fernandes Pinheiro.
 Home to an incredible diversity of colored gemstones, Brazil plays an essential role in the global trade.
 However, navigating market access, regulations, and technological shifts remains challenging.
 This session brings together industry leaders to explore sustainable practices, innovation, and strategies for strengthening Brazil’s competitive edge.

 Coffee break